5 Australia Day weekend getaway ideas

 This calls for a getaway.

-Top 5 picks for an Australia Day long weekend getaway
+Our top 5 picks for an Australia Day long weekend getaway

 Image: Visit Canberra